 If we have excess protein, some of that may go through the kidneys as well.
 It is called proteinuria.
 It is most notable as foamy or sudsy urine.
 The urinary system is responsible for excretion of metabolic waste.

 Several heavy metals like cadmium, lead and mercury are excreted by the kidneys.
 When they are kept too long in the kidneys, they may either be reabsorbed or may have toxic effects that cause cell death and subsequently kidney failure.
 Those toxins that do not leave directly through the kidneys may be transformed by the liver into more water soluble forms.
 Some toxins are excreted through breath and sweat.

 Sometimes toxins are combined with bile so that they can be excreted through the bowels.
 The greater the dehydration, the less efficient our bodies are at processing toxins as well as foods.

 The water from sports drinks, soda, tea or coffee or any other sugar laden drinks do less to help with hydration than water and putting salt on the tongue.
-They are processed as foods and may add additional chemicals to our body which will work to get rid of them (read, you're not thirsty, you're unnatural chemically depleted).
+They are processed as foods and may add chemicals to our body which will work to get rid of them (unless you're not thirsty, you're unnatural chemical depleted).

 Given enough water along with electrolytes, the kidneys do an incredible job at flushing toxins out of our body.
-No expensive detox systems or detox diets necessary.
-Without enough water, out body holds onto the toxins and they may cause disease.
+No expensive detox systems / detox diets necessary.
+Without enough water, out body holds onto the toxins that can cause disease.